The Leukaemia Foundation has a flexible brand system that’s efficient to use and allows us to deliver a consistent experience for our stakeholders.

 Lower thirds

-When you need to name people in your video the cell-in-motion graphic device should be used for the lower third.
-This should sit in the bottom left or right of the screen as per the example below.
+When introducing individuals in your video, use the cell-in-motion graphic device (staff login required for file) for the lower third.
+Position it at the bottom left or right of the screen, as shown in the example below:

-The name should feature in Gilroy Bold and subhead should be in Proxima Nova Regular.
+The person’s name should be displayed in Gilroy Bold, while their title should be in Proxima Nova Regular.

 Music